Work and study

 The key measures that we have adopted are as follows:

 - We are asking our staff to work from home as much as possible.
-Your manager will inform you if you have to come to work.

 - Follow our updates page and the websites listed below for the latest information.